 Matthew MacFadyen (Quiz) also stars as Siobhan's husband Tom, an executive at her father's media company, while Nicholas Braun (How to Be Single), J Smith-Cameron (Search Party) and Justine Lupe (The Marvelous Mrs Maisel) round out the cast as extended family and friends.

 And the Succession season 4 cast will see several new and familiar faces join the cast, those of which can be read in full.

 How many seasons of Succession are there?

-There are two seasons of Succession already available, with a brand new third outing now airing on Sky Atlantic.
+There are three seasons of Succession already available, with a brand new fourth (and final) outing now airing on Sky Atlantic.

 Where is Succession filmed?